terri3li/tlc-productivity-finalproject/README.md

 - These points are tracked on the profile page and used to unlock achievement badges and site themes

 Rewards/Treat Yourself
 - On the main page there is an option to hit a 'Treat Yourself' button.
-This pulls a random value from an array of rewards.
-Rewards can be plugged into the array on the Profile page to give the user a more personalized experience.
+This pulls a random value from an array of rewards that is set in the profile page.
+Rewards are added by the user to give them a more personalized experience.

 Mongo Database:
 - Info from Auth0 Login is used to create a Mongo user which holds all of the current daily, weekly and monthly to do tasks alongside the users custom rewards and task completed count